Naixu-Guo/.github.io/_pages/about.md

 Some of the topics that I am actively considering are
 * Quantum linear algebra and its applications
 * Understanding quantum many-body systems via the lens of (theoretical) computer science
-* Mechanics explanation of large AI models
+* Mechanical explanation of large AI models

 The polar star of my research direction is the *nature-intelligence interaction*.